AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 1. On the pop-up window, click **Yes**.

 The selected user(s) receive a Welcome email.
 If the learners have an existing Adobe ID, they can click this link.
-If they don't have an existing Adobe ID, they can go ahead and click the Welcome link to create an Adobe ID and link it to their Prime account.
+If they don't have an existing Adobe ID, they can go ahead and click the Welcome link to create an Adobe ID and link it to their Learning Manager account.

-Clicking one of these links in the email is mandatory for the learners as it helps Prime to verify the learner's account.
+Clicking one of these links in the email is mandatory for the learners as it helps Learning Manager to verify the learner's account.

 +++